steevanb/versionsbundle/README.md

-versionsbundle
+VersionsBundle
 ==============

-Add version information to your bundles, with updates and mores
+Add version information to your bundles, with install, updates, uninstall

 Installation
 ============